milindmadhukar/Martin-Garrix-Bot/README.md

 ERROR_CHANNEL = <ID Of Channel to send error messages in>
 ```
 1. Create a virtual environment and run `pip install -r requirements.txt` to install all the necessary dependencies for the bot.
-1. Edit the bot_config.py file to add values of your own server.
+2. Edit the `utils/enums.py` file to add values of your own server.
 Make sure values are correct as it might lead to the bot not working as intended.
-1. Run the bot using `python main.py`.
+3. Run the bot using `python main.py`.
 The bot should now be running and will automatically create tables in the database if everything was configured correctly.

-Thats it, have fun ✚✖
+That's it, have fun ✚✖